Obstructing the field: Other recent instances

 Mark Ramprakash was dismissed obstructing the field on 30 July 2011, in a County Championship Division 2 match between Surrey and Gloucestershire.
 Ramprakash was deemed to have deliberately tried to distract a fielder who was in the act of trying to run him out.
 He made no contact with the ball and it did not hit the stumps.

 Yusuf Pathan of India was dismissed obstructing the field on 15 May 2013 while playing for the Kolkata Knight Riders against the Pune Warriors India in Match 65 of the 2013 Indian Premier League for deliberately kicking the ball while rotating the strike.
 He became the first player to be dismissed in T20 cricket in this fashion.

 Sheldon Jackson was given out obstructing the field on 3 March 2017 during the 2016–17 Vijay Hazare Trophy match against Chhattisgarh.
 Jackson became only the second Indian batsman to be given out in a List A match in this manner.

 Alex Ross of the Brisbane Heat was given out obstructing the field in a Big Bash League match against the Hobart Hurricanes in January 2018 for interfering with an attempted run out.
 It was the first time in Big Bash League history that a player was given out in this manner.

 Ryan Burl was given out in a match in the 2017–18 Logan Cup for obstructing the field, after he protected his wicket by pushing the ball away from the stumps with his hand, having missed the ball with his bat.

 Amit Mishra was also dismissed for obstructing the field in the 2019 Indian Premier League Eliminator match against Sunrisers Hyderabad.
 He changed his line while Khaleel Ahmed was throwing the ball to prevent a run out, and was thus given out.

+Angkrish Raghuvanshi was dismissed for obstructing the field in the 2026 Indian Premier League in the match against Lucknow Super Giants.
+He tried to take a run, but was sent back.
+While returning to the crease, he changed his direction, and a throw from a fielder struck him.
+The umpires reviewed the footage, deciding what he did was deliberate to block the throw, leading to his wicket.